tytydraco/yessleep/out/My_therapist_finds_my_marriage_strange.md

 There was only one man who stayed longer than the rest.
 A rugged but wealthy gentleman who introduced himself as Mr. A. He was the closest thing I’ve had to a real father.

 He would buy me the occasional gift and check under the bed for monsters.
 I remember that Mom and I always joked about who would marry him first.

-Unfortunately, Mr. A left us right before I started high school.
+I even promised Mr. A that we would be married one day.
+Unfortunately, he left us shortly after

 They say young girls cling to boys when they don’t have an admirable father figure at home, and that’s what I did.
-I wasn’t as conscious about it back then, but I quickly found a boy my age who resembled Mr. A. We started dating soon after, but heard he moved states midway through my sophomore year.
+I wasn’t as conscious about it back then, but I quickly found a boy my age who resembled Mr. A.

+We started dating soon after, but heard he moved states midway through my sophomore year.

 Coincidentally, that’s about the time when I started having a passion for going to church.
 It was a traditional Protestant church.
 You know, the kind that kept up old traditions, like blessing marital beds and conducting ceremonial foot-washings.